Janity-hub/writing-portfolio/tech-projects/Markdown-Reading-Tags.md

-# How to Mark Reading Progress and Highlight Key Paragraphs in Markdown (Using Obsidian)
+# Track Reading Progress in Markdown with Anchor Links

 > Works with Obsidian / Typora / VSCode / Hugo or any Markdown-compatible platform